KoenVanduffel/CR-6_Klipper/README.md

 Do NOT rename that file

-Copy the appropriate printer._motherboard_.cfg file to /home/pi/klipper_config on the pi Rename that file from "printer._motherboard_.cfg" to "klipper.cfg"
+Copy the appropriate printer._motherboard_.cfg file to /home/pi/klipper_config on the pi Rename that file from "printer._motherboard_.cfg" to "printer.cfg"

 ## Now make the Klipper firmware.bin file that you will flash to the printer mainboard